 Finding the right consultant is less about hiring a vendor and more about finding a strategic partner.
 This is someone who will get into the weeds of your business, understand your unique challenges, and help you build a scalable foundation for growth.
 The goal isn't just to get a document, but to implement a system that transforms how your team sells.
 When you start your search, focus on finding a partner who is as invested in your success as you are.

-What to Look For in a Consultant
+Your Consultant Checklist: What to Look For

 A great consultant brings both strategy and a clear process to the table.
 They should focus on creating a playbook that empowers your team to have consistent, high-quality conversations with prospects.
 This consistency helps instill confidence in your brand and ensures every potential customer gets the same great experience.
 Look for a partner who has a proven track record of building custom playbooks from the ground up, not just handing over a template.
 They should be committed to understanding your vision and translating it into actionable plays for your team.